 As for which is best, then it depends on your available time, budget and experience.
 For sure at Adventure Alternative we never run climbs in less than 7 days as this allows for better acclimatisation.
 Some companies offer 5 or 6 days but the impact on summit success, by dropping days, is huge and of course the knock-on effects of feeling ill, due to having not acclimatised well isn’t pleasant and can be dangerous.

 The Marangu route is quite plain and gradually ascends up and down, whereas the Machame and Lemosho are similar, in that they both join at the Shira Plateau and walk around the southern flanks of the main summit before ascending via Barafu camp to the top and descending via the Mweka route.
-The Machame route can be done in 6 days, but it’s very advisable to take a minimum of 7 days.
-Both Machame and Lemosho offer very good acclimatisation as the walk high and sleep low, meaning your body experiences and adapts to the high altitude and low oxygen levels, but you get to sleep lower than your daily high point thus allowing your body to gradually adapt.
-The Rongai route offers less walk high / sleep low but it does offer quieter trails and less chance of rain, especially if climbing during the wet seasons.
-Finally, the Northern Circuit route gives you plenty of tine to acclimatise and if you have the time and budget and fantastic 9 day mountain experience as you initially ascend via the Lemosho route on the west of the mountain before circumnavigating the entire summit massif via the northern side before ascending to the summit from the eastern side and then dropping down the south eastern Marangu route.
+The Kilimamjaro Machame route can be done in 6 days, but it’s very advisable to take a minimum of 7 days.
+Both Machame and the Mount Kilimanjaro Lemosho route offer very good acclimatisation as they walk high and sleep low, meaning your body experiences and adapts to the high altitude and low oxygen levels, but you get to sleep lower than your daily high point thus allowing your body to gradually adapt.
+The Mount Kilimanjaro Rongai route offers less walk high / sleep low but it does offer quieter trails and less chance of rain, especially if climbing during the wet seasons.
+Finally, the Mount Kilimanjaro Northern Circuit route gives you plenty of tine to acclimatise and if you have the time and budget a fantastic 9 day mountain experience as you initially ascend via the Lemosho route on the west of the mountain before circumnavigating the entire summit massif via the northern side before ascending to the summit from the eastern side and then dropping down the south eastern Marangu route.

 How many days should I take to climb Kilimanjaro?